FAQs

 As a fully transparent company, we typically publish daily information about Tether Tokens in circulation and quarterly information about our Reserves on the Transparency pages.
 Please see "How often does Tether provide its transparency information?" for more information.

-Tether supports US dollars (USD), euros, Mexican peso, offshore Chinese yuan, and Gold, with the following Tether Tokens, respectively: USD₮, EUR₮, MXN₮, CNH₮ and XAU₮.
+Tether supports US dollars (USD), Mexican peso, offshore Chinese yuan, and Gold, with the following Tether Tokens, respectively: USD₮, MXN₮, CNH₮ and XAU₮.

 Tether Tokens enable businesses – including exchanges, wallets, payment processors, financial services and ATMs – to easily use fiat currencies on blockchains.
 Some of the largest businesses in the digital currency ecosystem have integrated Tether Tokens.